tm-craggs/city-notes/Memory Lecture Notes.md

 Modern OS - Swapping does not happen that often, not that effective.

 Paging - Instead of allocating large chunks of memory, we divide into smaller chunks of memory.
-Each page
+Each page of virtual memory is mapped to a same sized frame of contiguous physical memory.
+Standard Linux page size is 4 kB

+Divide physical memory into fixed-sized blocks called frames.
+Size is power of 2, between 512 bytes and 16 mega bytes.

+How many frames can be pointed to with a page of 4 bytes?
+How much physical memory would that compromise if each frame would be 4 kB.